txt/se4ai24/docs/syllabus.md

 Otherwise, students are marked -1 for "not on time" or "try again".
 If you get a "-1" mark and resubmit, they are replaced with a "0".

-For the lit reviews and papers, students will lose 2 marks per day for late submissions (weekend = 2 day).
+For the rport, students will lose 2 marks per day for late submissions (weekend = 2 day).

 ## Policies